mcgraphix/mason/README.md

 }
 ````
 ## Custom Layout Logic
-Internally Mason uses a `MasonPacker' to determine the best column for each brick.
+Internally Mason uses a `MasonPacker` to determine the best column for each brick.
 Internally, this is done
 using the `MasonDefaultPacker`.
 However, you may want to determine the best column in your own way.
 You can
 provide your own implementation of `MasonPacker` vias the `MasonOptions.packer` property.
 As an example,
 there is a `MasonSimplePacker` included in this package that will just choose the next column sequentially.